 The good thing is, email marketing is a mostly a level playing field – a budget of millions won’t guarantee response.
 Knowing your audience is the key differentiator, and on that front, many small businesses have the upper hand.
 Here are five examples of email marketing campaigns that utilize creativity and audience understanding – as opposed to high marketing spend – in order to maximize audience response.

 Let’s be honest, men generally need a bit of a helping hand when buying clothes.
 Online men’s clothing retailer Bonobos knows this, and they’ve used it as the basis for one of their more successful campaigns.
-The strategy here works on two fronts – they offer something of value, in the form of a guide to what to wear and they mix in a little humor – a perfect fit (excuse the pun) for their target audience.
+The strategy here works on two fronts – they offer something of value, in the form of a guide to what to wear – a perfect fit (excuse the pun) for their target audience.

-The message is simple, funny, but most importantly, it immediately appeals to the Bonobos audience, underlining their brand mission and solidifying the relationship with their target market.
+The message is simple, creative, but most importantly, it immediately appeals to the Bonobos audience, underlining their brand image and solidifying the relationship with their target market.
 The graphic is also highly shareable, ticking another box in the ultimate email marketing strategy checklist.

 This one’s quite clever and underlines the value of thinking outside the box and utilizing the capabilities of the tools you have at hand.
 Email marketing software company Litmus wanted to get their email subscribers to watch their new video but they couldn’t well embed the thing in their actual message, right?
 There’s a lot of potential for missteps when trying to send out a video, not to mention the email size could get so big it wouldn’t even be make it through to many of their subscribers.
 Instead, Litmus did this: